blinksocks/blinksocks/docs/development/architecture/README.md

 ## Preset

-Like the graph above, each preset implements a specific protocol, for examples you can check out [src/presets](../../../src/presets).
+Like the graph above, each preset implements specific protocol or a part of protocol, for examples you can check out [src/presets](../../../src/presets).